alexa/avs-device-sdk/README.md

 This release of the Alexa Client SDK for C++ provides components for authentication and communications with the Alexa Voice Service (AVS), specifically AuthDelegate, Alexa Communications Library (ACL), Alexa Directive Sequencer Library (ADSL), Activity Focus Manager Library (AFML), Audio Input Manager (AIP), Wake Word Detector (WWD), and associated APIs.

-Additionally, this release includes `SpeechSynthesizer`, an implementation of the `SpeechRecognizer` capability agent, and implements a reference `MediaPlayer` based on [GStreamer](https://gstreamer.freedesktop.org/) for audio playback.
+Additionally, this release includes `SpeechSynthesizer`, an implementation of the `SpeechRecognizer` capability agent, and a reference implementation of `MediaPlayer` based on [GStreamer](https://gstreamer.freedesktop.org/) for audio playback.

+Native components for the following capability agents are **not** included in this release and will be added in future releases: `Alerts`, `AudioPlayer`, `PlaybackController`, `Speaker`, `Settings`, and `System`.
+However, it's important to note, this release does support directives from the referenced interfaces.

 ## Overview